Red Light Therapy for Constipation - A Gentle Solution

 Clinical Studies on Red Light Therapy for Constipation

-The aim of the research was to determine whether a single session of sacral low-level laser therapy (LLLT), with red and infrared radiation of certain wavelengths (660 nm, 840 nm, and 825 nm), would influence the autonomic nervous system in patients with chronic constipation.
-Scientists wished to estimate changes in heart rate variability (HRV) as an index of autonomic activity, and examined the influence of several sessions of treatment on one patient.
+The aim of this research was to determine whether a single session of sacral LLLT, with red and infrared wavelengths (660 nm, 840 nm, and 825 nm), would influence the autonomic nervous system.
+The condition of a patient with a five-year history of chronic constipation improved following eight sessions.
+Their bowel habits became regular, and their quality of life improved.
+[2]

 Choosing the Right Red Light Therapy Device for Digestive Health